-Lottoland is 100% legal, receiving its licensing from the Government of the Northern Territory under the Racing and Betting Act 1983 (NT).
+Lottoland is 100% legal, receiving its license from the Government of the Northern Territory under the Racing and Betting Act 1983 (NT).
 The Northern Territory is a reputable online gambling jurisdiction, providing licenses to other big names in the online betting industry like William Hill and Bet365.
-The company is fully insured and audited by KPMG, with insurance linked securities in Gibraltar.
+The company is fully insured and audited by KPMG, with insurance-linked securities in Gibraltar.
 Lottoland has $100 million securely set aside to ensure payouts are available when major jackpots are won.

 Take note: Lottoland does not accept players from the Netherlands or the United States.